atom-dao/Learnweb3/MultiSig.md

 A simple solidity smart contract for Soulbound tokens.

 # To-do

-1. Non-fungible tokens (NFTs) that are non-transferrable between wallets.
-2. A scalable multi-signature wallet contract, which requires a minimum of 60% authorization by the signatory wallets to perform a transaction.
+1. A scalable multi-signature wallet contract, which requires a minimum of 60% authorization by the signatory wallets to perform a transaction.
-3. Access registry contract that stores the signatories of this multi-sig wallet by address.
+2. Access registry contract that stores the signatories of this multi-sig wallet by address.
 This access registry contract has its own admin.
-4. Capable of adding, revoking, renouncing, and transfer of signatory functionalities.
+3. Capable of adding, revoking, renouncing, and transfer of signatory functionalities.
-5. For a plus point, you can add your own stuff too, to make it more intersting.
+4. For a plus point, you can add your own stuff too, to make it more intersting.
-6. Add comments where you used your own creativity.
+5. Add comments where you used your own creativity.

 # On Solving Bounty